Qualitative planar dynamics with star nodes and homogeneous nonlinearities: beyond Hilbert's $16^{th}$ problem: Equilibria

 The next result concerns the stability of the equilibria of \eqref{eqR2contracting}.
 In the case of infinite equilibria it repeats results in Proposition 4.1 (c) in \cite{AnnaL1990}, which we include here for ease of reference.

-\begin{proposition} If \eqref{eqR2contracting} has finitely many equilibria at infinity, then: \begin{enumerate} {(\alph{enumi})} {{\theenumi}} \item the linearisation of \eqref{eqPXU1} and \eqref{eqPXU2} at any (finite or infinite) equilibrium has real eigenvalues, in particular, all equilibria are topological nodes (attractors or repellors), saddles or saddle-nodes; \item the infinite equilibrium on the radius $\theta=\theta_0$ is radially attracting if either $ f(\theta_0)> 0$ or $ f(\theta_0)= 0$ and $\lambda>0$, radially repelling otherwise; \item the stability in the angular direction of an equilibrium (finite or infinite) on the radius $\theta=\theta_0$ is determined by the sign of $g'(\theta_0)$, and in the radial direction, for finite equilibria, by the sign of $-\lambda$; \item an equilibrium $(u_0,v_0)$ (finite or infinite) in the chart $U_1$ (respectively $U_2$) is a saddle-node if and only if $u_0$ is a root of even multiplicity of $F(u)$ in \eqref{eqPXU1} (respectively $G(u)$ in \eqref{eqPXU2}). \end{enumerate} \end{proposition}
+\begin{proposition} If \eqref{eqR2contracting} has finitely many equilibria at infinity, then: \begin{enumerate} {(\alph{enumi})} {{\theenumi}} \item the linearisation of \eqref{eqPXU1} and \eqref{eqPXU2} at any (finite or infinite) equilibrium has real eigenvalues, in particular, all equilibria are either topological nodes (attractors or repellors), saddles or saddle-nodes; \item the infinite equilibrium on the radius $\theta=\theta_0$ is radially attracting if either $ f(\theta_0)> 0$ or $ f(\theta_0)= 0$ and $\lambda>0$; it is radially repelling if either $ f(\theta_0)< 0$ or if $ f(\theta_0)= 0$ and $\lambda<0$; \item the stability in the angular direction of an equilibrium (finite or infinite) on the radius $\theta=\theta_0$ is determined by the sign of $g'(\theta_0)$, and in the radial direction, for finite equilibria, by the sign of $-\lambda$; \item an equilibrium $(u_0,v_0)$ (finite or infinite) in the chart $U_1$ (respectively $U_2$) is a saddle-node if and only if $u_0$ is a root of even multiplicity of $F(u)$ in \eqref{eqPXU1} (respectively $G(u)$ in \eqref{eqPXU2}). \end{enumerate} \end{proposition}

 \begin{proof}

 In both \eqref{eqPXU1} and \eqref{eqPXU2} the expression for $\dot u$ does not depend on $v$, hence the Jacobian matrix is triangular and the eigenvalues are real, proving \ref{stab:realEigs}.